IFPRI/sda-rdata/README.md

 # sda-rdata
 R codes on AWS and/or other Linux servers using large biophysical time series.
+Input and output data files are too large for this repo.

+Current series include:
+* ACLED
+* CHIRPS v2
+* CRU_TS.3.22
+* CRUS_TS.3.23
+* GPWv4
+* Landscan 2012
+* PDSI
+* SPEIbase v2.4
+* SRTM
+* UDEL, University of Delaware Precipitation and Tempetarure
+* WorldClim